mathiasbc/liberator-stream/README.md

 ## Architecture

-The project follows a classic client-server architecture, with a React frontend and a Node.js backend.
-The two services are containerized using Docker and managed with Docker Compose.
+The project uses a **unified architecture** where a single Node.js backend serves both the API endpoints and the React frontend as static files.
+This design enables simple single-platform deployment while maintaining clean separation of concerns during development.

 ### Frontend